habitry/medium_posts/_1000words_leaderboards.md

 If you must use an extrinsic goal, nest it inside an intrinsic one.

-- Example: Play to win points (an extrinsic goal because points are extrinsic to the activity), but most importantly, play to contribute to our project that is making the world a better place (intrinsic because most people would agree making the world a better place is inherently valuable).
+- Example: Play to win points (an extrinsic goal because points are extrinsic to the activity), but more importantly, play to contribute to our project that is making the world a better place (an intrinsic goal because most people would agree making the world a better place is inherently valuable).

 The most motivational goal would be an intrinsic goal done for intrinsic reasons.